 He made everyone believe that painting was fun, relaxing, and anyone could do it.

 From the “happy trees”, to “it’s ok, we will just turn this mistake into a happy bird,” Bob consistently marketed his brand.

 What words or phrases will you use to represent what you have to offer as an artist?

-Take some time and really think about the words that describe your art business.
+Take some time and think about the words that describe your art business.

 What you come up with will become a large part of your marketing strategy.

-Before you can start to build your brand you will want to be able to identify who your target audience is.
+Before you can start to build your brand, you will want to identify who your target audience is.